cotes2020/jekyll-theme-chirpy/_posts/10CyberAttack/0ApplicationServerAttacks/Injection/2020-09-17-CyberAttack-Driver_Manipulation.md

 - Shimming
 - Refactoring

+In the malware world, Attackers with strong programming skills can use their knowledge to manipulate drivers by either creating shims, or by rewriting the internal code.

+- If the attackers can <font color=LightSlateBlue>fool the operating system into using a manipulated driver</font>, they can cause it to run malicious code contained within the manipulated driver.

 ---

 ### Shimming

 - Shim: (填隙用木片；夹铁)

 - a small library

-  - write a shim to provide compatibility
+- <font color=OrangeRed>write a shim</font> to provide compatibility
   - When an app attempts to call an older driver,
-  - the operating system intercepts the call and redirects it to run the shim code instead.
+  - the operating system intercepts the call and redirects it to <font color=LightSlateBlue>run the shim code instead</font>.

-  - created to intercept API calls transparently and do one of three things:
+- created to intercept API calls transparently and do one of three things
-  - handle the operation itself,
+  - handle the operation itself
-  - change the arguments passed,
+  - change the arguments passed
-  - or redirect the request elsewhere.
+  - or redirect the request elsewhere

 - Often, shims are written to support old APIs

-- Conversely, shims can be written to support a new API in an older environment (less common), give them functionality that weren’t originally written to have (which they weren’t developed, like run on OS versions).
+- Conversely, shims can be written to <font color=LightSlateBlue>support a new API in an older environment (less common)</font>, give them functionality that weren’t originally written to have (which they weren’t developed, like run on OS versions).

-- In terms of malware:
+In terms of malware:

-- Shimming: involves creating or modifying a library, to bypass a driver and perform a function other than the one for which the API was created.
+- Shimming: involves <font color=LightSlateBlue>creating or modifying a library</font>, to <font color=OrangeRed>bypass a driver and perform a function other than the one for which the API was created</font>.

+---

 ### Refactoring

 - a set of techniques

-- to identify the flow and then modify the internal structure of code without changing the code’s visible behavior.
+- to <font color=OrangeRed>identify the flow and then modify the internal structure of code</font> <font color=LightSlateBlue>without changing the code’s visible behavior</font>.

-- Refactoring code is the process of rewriting the internal processing of the code, without changing its external behavior.
+- <font color=OrangeRed>Refactoring code</font> is the process of rewriting the internal processing of the code, without changing its external behavior.

 - completely rewrite the driver to refactor the relevant code.
   - If the code is clunky, better rewrite the driver.
   - Usually for correct problems of software design.

-- In the non-malware world:
+In the non-malware world:
 - done in order to improve the design, to remove unnecessary steps, and to create better code.

-- In the malware world:
+In the malware world:
 - done to look for opportunities to take advantage of weak code and look for holes that can be exploited.

-Attackers with strong programming skills can use their knowledge to manipulate drivers by either creating shims, or by rewriting the internal code.

-- If the attackers can fool the operating system into using a manipulated driver, they can cause it to run malicious code contained within the manipulated driver.